Synthesizable Molecular Generation via Soft-constrained GFlowNets with Rich Chemical Priors: Proof of Concept: 2D Grid World

 In this section, we use a synthetic scenario to provide a proof-of-concept analysis of how constraint-aware post-training shapes the learned sampling distribution and to illustrate the role of the auxiliary contrastive loss in suppressing infeasible regions.

-\paragraph{Setup} As illustrated in \Cref{fig:grid_target}, we study a 2-dimensional grid sampling space $\mathcal{X}$ with high-reward modes in the corners (yellow) surrounded by low-reward regions (purple) that hinder exploration.
+\paragraph{Setup} As illustrated in \Cref{fig:grid_target}, we study a two-dimensional grid sampling space $\mathcal{X}$ with high-reward modes in the corners, shown in yellow, surrounded by low-reward regions, shown in purple, that hinder exploration.
 This setting has been previously used by \citet{kim2025adaptive}.
 To simulate structural constraints, we set the upper-left quadrant as infeasible---trajectories terminating here are considered negative.
 We use TB in \cref{eq:tb} with positive samples only, and ablate the contrastive auxiliary loss term in replay training.
 The coefficient $\alpha$ is set to 0.01.

 \paragraph{Results} \Cref{fig:grid_filter} shows that training with feasible samples alone assigns non-negligible probability mass to infeasible regions.
-Without any explicit learning signal about the negative region, the model extrapolates the existing symmetry and assigns non-zero probability mass to unseen negative samples.
+Without explicit learning signal about the negative region, the model extrapolates the existing symmetry and assigns non-zero probability mass to unseen negative samples.
 In contrast, \Cref{fig:grid_ours} shows that incorporating the contrastive loss effectively suppresses the negative region, by explicitly penalizing the negative trajectories relative to positive counterparts.
 We conduct further study on the coefficients $\alpha$; see \Cref{fig:aux_coeficient} in Appendix~\ref{appnd:abblation}.